 Trays are loaded with scalpels, clamps, sponges, forceps, and retractors, and they all must be accounted for at the end of the procedure to ensure that none have been inadvertently left inside the patient.
 Miscounting the devices, which happens 20% of the time, has proven to be the major cause of Retained Surgical Items (RSI).
 Of these simple operating room (OR) instruments, the sponge/gauze-pad/towel is often the hardest to find because it absorbs the colors of the fluids it soaks up thereby disappearing into the body cavity.
 Leaving a sponge in a patient significantly increases the risk of post-procedure infection.

-A major medical company asked us to augment their development team in the design, test, and manufacture of a system to help account for the sponges used in a medical procedure.
+A major medical company asked us to augment their development team in the design, test, and manufacture of a healthcare system to help account for the sponges used in a medical procedure.
 The sponges incorporate a small embedded RFID capsule as which can be tracked using a hand-held scanner.
 The product hardware existed, but our client needed a team of software developers to architect the software, write the code, and test the software under the direction of the medical company and within the guidelines of the appropriate FDA regulations.

 The system consists of: